ROCm/Experimental_ROC/distro_install_scripts/Ubuntu/Ubuntu_18.10/deb_install/README.md

 ### Directions for Installing ROCm 1.9.2
 The following directions will set up a fresh installation of Ubuntu with ROCm using the .deb packages distributed by AMD.
-The goal of these scripts is to create a ROCm software installatino using similar directions to those contained at <https://github.com/RadeonOpenCompute/ROCm>.
+The goal of these scripts is to create a ROCm software installation using similar directions to those contained at <https://github.com/RadeonOpenCompute/ROCm>.

 #### Updating the Kernel
 The following script will prepare the system for ROCm 1.9.2 by updating the kernel on your system to its newest version.